-- 2.1 The application relates to a detached dwellinghouse, located on the west side of Old Street, with an enclosed front garden.
-The property benefits from pedestrian access, a garage and parking to the rear of the property via an access road to the north. - 2.2 The western side of Old Street in this location is designated in the adopted local plan as being outside of the urban area and so within the countryside.
+2.1 The application relates to a detached dwellinghouse, located on the west side of Old Street, with an enclosed front garden.
+The property benefits from pedestrian access, a double garage and off-road parking to the rear of the property via an access road to the north.

+2.2 The western side of Old Street in this location is designated in the adopted local plan as being outside of the urban area and so within the countryside.
 The eastern side of the road is however within the urban settlement boundary.